Logo

-Byron Lowell Donalds was born on October 28,1978 and is an American politician and financial professional serving as the US representative for Florida's 19th congressional district since 2021.
+Byron Lowell Donalds was born on October 28,1978 and is an American politician and financial analyst who has served as the US representative for Florida's 19th congressional district since 2021.

 2.